TURBULENCE SIMULATION GROUP IMPERIAL COLLEGE LONDON

 Heng Xiao

--machine learning for turbulence modelling
+-Machine learning for turbulence modelling

 IRSTEA/INRIA, University of Rennes, France